Doolittle (album): Recording and production

 During the final mixing, Norton smoothed the band's rough edges using tight compression, and adding reverb and delay to the guitars, which he then tracked in multiple layers.
 This is especially notable on the intended lead single "Debaser" and in the double-tracked vocals on "Wave of Mutilation".
 During pre-production, Norton advised Francis to slow the tempo and lengthen several songs by adding more verses.
 "There Goes My Gun" was originally a much-faster and shorter Hüsker Dü-style song; on Norton's advice, Francis slowed the tempo while "Debaser" was given an extended coda.
 Norton's suggestions were not always welcome; several instances of advice to add verses frustrated the singer.
 On one occasion, Francis took Norton to a record store and handed him a copy of a Buddy Holly greatest hits album, in which most of the songs are around two or three minutes long, justifying his desire to keep his songs short.
 Francis later said he knew Norton was trying to give the band a more-commercial sound while he wanted the band to retain the underground sound they achieved with Albini.

-Tension between Francis and the band's bassist Kim Deal was noticeable to band members and the production team during the recording.
+Tension between Francis and the band's bassist Kim Deal were noticeable to band members and the production team during the recording.
 Bickering and standoffs marred the sessions, and led to increased stress among the band members.
 John Murphy, Deal's husband at the time, said the band dynamic "went from just all fun to work" during the production.
 Production continued until mixing was completed on December 12, 1988.
 During this period, Santiago became unhappy because he felt Norton was adding too much reverb to his guitar parts.
 In protest, Santiago covered his Marshall guitar amplifiers with blankets to make clear he did not want his sound to be interfered with.
 The final tapes were sent for mastering later that month.